Diony17/Diony17.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello, this is Jiwon Kim.
-Welcome to my website.
+Welcome to my website :smile:

 I am a Ph.D. student in Computer Science at Yonsei University, Seoul, South Korea.
 Also, I am a member of the [Mobile Embedded Systems Lab.](https://mobed.yonsei.ac.kr) supervised by Prof. Hojung Cha.